Joyce-Peng-GitHub/Notes/大一上/英语/Intercultural English Communication/ICEC.md

 >
 > - **Moral Problems**: It can make people think that any action is okay if it's part of another culture, even if it harms others.
 > - **Universal Values**: It ignores important values, like honesty, fairness, respect for others, kindness, responsibility, etc. that should apply to everyone, regardless of the culture.
-> - **Blocks Change**: It might stop people from fixing harmful traditions within a culture.
+> - **Blocking Changes**: It might stop people from fixing harmful traditions within a culture.

 > Patriotism is when you love and support your country, you still respect other countries and their ways of life.
 It's about **pride in your own nation without thinking less of others**.
 >